How To Prove a Product Liability Claim

 Who Is Responsible for Product Defects?

 Many different parties along the chain of distribution could be liable for product defects.
-The party responsible will depend partly on the type of claim you bring (defective manufacture, defective design, inadequate warning).
+The party responsible will depend partly on the type of claim you bring, such as defective manufacture, defective design, or inadequate warning.
 Some of the most common responsible parties include:

 - The product manufacturer